Coronavirus latest: France says Paris no longer 'red zone' | DW | 28.05.2020

-South Korea has reported its biggest spike in cases in almost two months.
-Meanwhile, the death toll in the United States has surpassed 100,000.
+The French government has announced a widespread relaxation of coronavirus restrictions, with the overall risk level downgraded in many parts.
+Meanwhile, the US death toll has surpassed 100,000.
 Follow DW for the latest.

 All times in Coordinated Universal Time (UTC/GMT)